riipandi/trusty/README.md

 ## 📑 License

-This project licensed under the [GNU Affero General Public License v3.0 (GNU AGPLv3)][choosealicense].
+This project is open-sourced software licensed under the [Apache License 2.0][choosealicense].

 See the [license file](./LICENSE) for more information.